Meifeng1510/LuauDocs/GarbageCollection/Guide/LuauGarbageCollectorInDepth.md

 ### Basic Garbage Collector Strategies

 1. **Tracing Garbage Collection:**
-   This approach determines reachability starting from a set of root objects (e.g., global variables, local variables, stack frames).
+   This approach determines reachability starting from a set of root objects (e.g., global state, main thread, global table, and registry).
 If an object can be reached by traversing references from the roots, it is considered "alive."
 Tracing garbage collectors use algorithms like **mark-and-sweep** or **mark-and-compact** to identify and clean up unreachable objects.

 2. **Reference Counting:**
    In this strategy, each object keeps a count of the references pointing to it.
 When the reference count drops to zero (i.e., no references point to the object), the object is immediately deallocated.
 However, this method struggles with circular references, where objects reference each other but are no longer reachable.